As if the C4SS vs IP story wasn’t weird enough, it has taken a bizarre and unexpected turn in the past twenty four hours. The story so far:

-We also know that S4SS UGent is still active and they have not reached out to the rest of the network to take steps towards following the S4SS’s design principles.
+We also know that S4SS UGent is still active, they have not reached out to the rest of the network, nor have they taken steps toward following the S4SS design principles.
 They have not changed their name signaling their change in status or orientation.
 They have switched their Facebook group, now, to “private,” they have set up a “like” page, and they are planning events and scheduling speakers, still, titled as a S4SS chapter.

 3. Are we reasonable enough to accept his apology?
 We can only accept an apology for actions done to us – the use of the state to take down our site for almost three full days.
 We cannot and will not accept an apology from him on behalf of any other group or individual that have been harmed by him, specifically the Muslim community.
 We have neither the right nor inclination.
 That is for him to do and for that community to consider.
 This is his moment of reflection and reconciliation.